 The upstairs bedroom layout wasn’t how we wanted it so we changed it to create a better bathroom situation for our 5 kids.
 The entire front elevation was adapted to add two gables to the front of the home.
 We also floored the area above the great room to create a bonus space and left the great room with a 10ft ceiling.
 I’ve always found that vaulted ceiling areas are difficult to heat and cool.
 A 10ft ceiling will be much more manageable and efficient.
 We also made some adjustments to the laundry room and garage.
 We can go over those later!

-We’re intended to do a brick exterior on this house.
+We’re intending to do a brick exterior on this house.
 I like the Farmhouse siding trends in the new construction today but just feel like it’s beginning to be overdone.
 Brick is timeless and classic and we figured we can’t go wrong by picking brick for the majority of the home.

 Next Steps in Construction